CANVAS-PSE/CANVAS-PSE2425/CONTRIBUTING.md

 3. **Open a new issue or choose an existing one**: When opening a new issue choose a fitting label.
 Assign yourself to the chosen or new issue.
    If the issue is bigger, feel free to create a task list, and even new sub-issues.

-4. **Create a Branch**: Create a new branch associated with the issue, via the GitHub website and follow the instructions.
+4. **Create a Branch**: Create a new branch associated with the issue via the GitHub website and follow the instructions.

 5. **Make Changes**: Make your desired changes to the codebase.
 Please stick to the following guidelines: